 - Community Mediation: Provides mediation in disputes such as neighbor-neighbor and tenant-landlord cases.
 Rate based on a sliding-fee scale.
 A $25 administrative fee per party is used as a deposit to ensure individuals attend mediation.
 Mediation is free to the community.
 The mediation session is scheduled for two-hours and additional sessions can be scheduled.

 - Family Mediation: Provides low-cost mediation services relating to separation, child custody, and divorce, by skilled mediators.
 Rate based on a sliding-fee scale*.
-A $25 administrative fee per party applies.
+A $50 administrative fee, typically divided by the parties, applies.

 - Real Estate and/or Workplace Mediation: Assists disputants in resolving conflict in real estate or employer-employee disputes.
 A flat hourly rate and a $50 administrative fee per party applies.

 - Magistrate’s Court Mediation: MMC has a contract with Richland and Lexington County’s Magistrate Court to provide volunteer mediators to Magistrate’s Court to save time and cost in court trials and legal fees.
 For those with cases at Magistrate’s Court, it gives the opportunity to resolve their dispute using mediation rather than going to trial.

 - Volunteer Mediator Training and Conflict Resolution Training – Please see Training page.

 Whatever your mediation needs may be, MMC mediators generally use the following process: